tulios/mappersmith/README.md

 #### How to change the default?

-Just provide an implementation of `Mappersmith.Gateway` as the second argument of the method `forge`
+Just provide an implementation of `Mappersmith.Gateway` as the second argument of the method `forge`:

 ```javascript
 var Client = new Mappersmith.forge(manifest, Mappersmith.JQueryGateway)